Skyscanner/backpack-react-native/lib/bpk-component-calendar/README.md

 #### selectionType

-This prop expects an object created by one of the the three functions:
+This prop expects an object created by one of these three functions:

 * `makeSingleSelection`
 * `makeRangeSelection`